 Throughput.
 The throughput of RatelSwap is dependent on whether trades are parallelizable off-chain and the block time and block capacity of the underlying blockchain network.
-In particular, trades
+In particular, trades sent to the same pool must be executed in sequence, as they access the same fields such as pool volume sizes.
+The throughput in a single pool is 10 trades per minute.

-&lt;sup>6In an ideal, risk-neutral competitive market, excess profit diminishes, leaving negligible profit margins for liquidators.
+&lt;sup>7In an ideal, risk-neutral competitive market, excess profit diminishes, leaving negligible profit margins for liquidators.

-&lt;sup>7Unlike our approach, studies like P2DEX [15] and Kicking-the-Bucket [35] present testing scenarios that don't accurately mimic the conditions of real-world DApps.
-They report server latencies under 25ms and ping times around 1.003ms, respectively, which are significantly lower than the usual latencies seen in AWS instances [67], indicating an overly optimistic testing environment.
+&lt;sup>8Contrary to our methodology, related works such as P2DEX [16] and Kicking-the-Bucket [36], exhibit testing conditions that aren't reflective of a realistic DApps environment.
+They record server latencies of less than 25ms and ping times of 1.003ms respectively, figures that are notably optimistic when compared to the typical latencies observed in AWS instances [66].